Zagreb Cathedral

-Zagreb Cathedral, located at Kaptol, Zagreb, is a Roman Catholic cathedral-church.
-It is the second tallest building in Croatia and also the most monumental sacral building in Gothic style southeast of the Alps.
-It is dedicated to the Assumption of Mary and to kings Saint Stephen and Saint Ladislaus.
+The Zagreb Cathedral (officially the Cathedral of the Assumption of the Blessed Virgin Mary and Saints Stephen and Ladislav), is a Catholic cathedral in Kaptol, Zagreb.
+It is the second tallest building in Croatia and the most monumental sacral building of Gothic architecture southeast of the Alps.

+The church is one of the most important symbols of Zagreb and Croatia, and in 2013 it entered in the Register of Cultural Goods of Croatia.
+It is dedicated to the Assumption of Mary and to king-saints Stephen and Ladislaus.
 The cathedral is typically Gothic, as is its sacristy, which is of great architectural value.
 Its prominent spires are considered to be landmarks as they are visible from most parts of the city.
-One of its two spires was damaged in the 2020 Zagreb earthquake.
+The cathedral is 108.4 meters high, making it one of the tallest churches in the world.
+One of its two spires was damaged during 2020 Zagreb earthquake, upon which Cathedral went on reconstruction, and as of 2024 is still under reconstruction until further notice.

 History

-In 1093 when King Ladislaus I of Hungary (1040-1095) moved the bishop's chair from Sisak to Zagreb, he proclaimed the existing church as a cathedral.
-Construction on the cathedral started shortly after his death and was finished in 1217 and consecrated by king Andrew II of Hungary.
-The building was destroyed by the Mongols in 1242 but rebuilt by bishop Timothy (1263–1287) a few years later.
-At the end of the 15th century, the Ottoman Empire invaded Croatia, triggering the construction of fortification walls around the cathedral, some of which are still intact.
-In the 17th century, a single fortified renaissance watchtower was erected on the south side and was used as a military observation point, because of the Ottoman threat.
+Forming of Zagreb Archdiocese

+Judging by the archaeological finds (a Roman tombstone from the 1st - 2nd centuries AD, and jewelry from ancient Croatian graves that appears from the 8th to the 11th centuries), it is likely that the settlement in the area of today's Kaptol existed long before 1094, but the written history of Zagreb and its cathedrals begin to be counted from that year.